Finance

 People who keep with the traditional industries like oil and large cars are likely to find their investments declining in value as the burning of petroleum-based fuels become heavily taxed or rationed.
 Carbon fuel deposits may in time become un-burnable.

-Stockbrokers can go one further.
+Stockbrokers can help investments become green.
 A keen environmentalist stockbroker I knew, who invested on behalf of a major investment bank, used to ask potential recipient companies for their environmental statements during negotiations.
 These were produced with alacrity.